Chris-AGR/foundation-sites/docs/pages/flex-grid.md

 ## Importing

-If you're using the CSS version of Foundation, you can generate a <a href="https://foundation.zurb.com/sites/download">custom download of Foundation</a> with flexbox mode enabled.
+If you're using the CSS version of Foundation, you can generate a <a href="https://foundation.zurb.com/sites/download">custom download of Foundation</a> with flexbox mode enabled. <span style='red'>Sorry, Custom downloads are not working at this time</span>

 If you're using the Sass version of Foundation, you can enable a framework-wide flexbox mode, and add exports for the flex grid and flexbox helper classes.
 [Learn more about enabling flexbox mode.](flexbox.html#enabling-flexbox-mode)